-So you ask yourself.
-“How to Start Your Own Shoe Brand?”
-What does it take to really start a shoe company?
-When we say “start a shoe company” we really mean a company that designs, markets, sources and imports shoes, Not a factory that really makes shoes.
+So, you ask yourself, “How do I start my own shoe brand?”
+What does it take to start a shoe company?
+When we say, “start a shoe company” we really mean a company that designs, markets, sources and imports shoes, not a factory that makes shoes.
 We think of Nike and Adidas as shoe companies but they don’t actually own the shoe making equipment.
 Of the major athletic shoe companies, only New Balance owns its own shoe factories.
-In the case of New Balance, they also import some shoes from China and they do import many shoe components from overseas.
+In the case of New Balance, they also import some shoes from China and they import many shoe components from overseas.

 Okay, what do you really need to get started with your shoe company?

 You will need something special, unique, and original to catch peoples attention.
 Billions of shoes are made, why will people want yours?

 Do you have designs or do you need to hire a designer?
 You will need clean shoe renderings that communicate your ideas to the factory.
 Don’t be afraid to hire this out.
 The shoe world has many designers for hire that can really bring your ideas to life.
 Without great designs your new shoe company is going nowhere.

 Now stand back, do these designs say, “This is what my new shoe company is about?”